Walt Whitman High School (Maryland): Publications

 The Black & White is the school's student-run newspaper.
 The National Scholastic Press Association Hall of Fame inducted the paper in 1991.
 Whitman is also notable for having the country's only student-run psychology journal.
 The journal circulates to over 1,000 psych teachers around the country.

 Athletics

 Whitman fields sports teams in the fall, winter, and spring.
 The school competes as the Vikings and is part of Montgomery County public school sports.
 The football field is named after long-time principal Jerome Marco.

 The school has won 11 soccer state championships, including two back-to-back titles in 2018-2019.
 In 2021, the girls' soccer team won the state championship.

+In 2024, the girls' soccer team won their fourth-straight state championship.

+In 2024, the boys' wrestling team won their second state title, the first one coming in 2005, followed by a second consecutive title in 2025.

-In 2006, the boys' team defeated Eleanor Roosevelt 39-38 to win the school's only state title.
+In 2006, the boys' basketball team defeated Eleanor Roosevelt 39-38 to win the school's only state title.
 That season, Whitman leading scorer Michael Gruner was named co-gazette player of the year alongside NBA superstar Kevin Durant.

 The boys' tennis team has also won state titles in 2009, 2014, and 2019.

 The girls' basketball team won the state title in 2016, their second overall.

+The school also has a rowing crew team that has made honorable wins in Regattas.

+Rivalries

+Whitman maintains rivalries with many of its neighboring schools.
+Its fiercest rival is Bethesda-Chevy Chase High School, but Whitman is also rivals with Churchill and Walter Johnson.

+Areas Served

+Walt Whitman High School primarily serves students in Bethesda, but also small portions of students in Potomac and Glen Echo.

+Whitman is fed by one middle school and five elementary schools: